xelapo/game-and-watch-retro-go/README.md

 ## Backing up and restoring save state files

-Save states can be backed up using `./scripts/saves_backup.sh build/gw_retro_go.elf`.
+Save states can be backed up using either `./scripts/saves_backup.sh build/gw_retro_go.elf` or by running `make flash_saves_backup`.
 Make sure to use the elf file that matches what is running on your device!
 It is a good idea to keep this elf file in case you want to back up at a later time.

-This can also be achieved with `make flash_saves_backup`.
+:exclamation: Note the same variables that were used to flash have to be set here as well, i.e. `ADAPTER`, `EXTFLASH_SIZE_MB`, `EXTFLASH_OFFSET`, `INTFLASH_BANK` etc. This is best done with `export VARIABLE=value`.

 This downloads all save states to the local directory `./save_states`.
 Each save state will be located in `./save_states/<emu>/<rom name>.save`.

+:exclamation: Make sure to keep a backup of your elf file (`build/gw_retro_go.elf`) if you intend to make backups at a later time.
+The elf file has to match what's running on the device.

 After this, it's safe to change roms, pull new code and build & flash the device.